 - Brand: Nina Ottosson

-If you want a puzzle snuffle mat that’s more advanced than the PAW5 Wooly mat, the SNiFFIZ SmellyMatty is a one of the best options.
-It’s expensive, but provides a variety of challenges to keep your pet entertained and mentally stimulated.
+If you want a puzzle snuffle mat that’s more advanced than the PAW5 Wooly mat, the SNiFFIZ SmellyMatty is one of our top picks.
+It’s more expensive, but we love that it provides a variety of challenges to keep dogs entertained and mentally stimulated.

 The combination of size and range of hiding places makes the SmellyMatty a brilliant way to keep your pet mentally stimulated at meal times.
 It also has an anti-slip bottom and machine-washable fabric design.

 There aren’t many downsides to this mat.
 You get a lot for your money – especially with the five included puzzle toys.
-It’s also well-made and should last a long time (although it’s not chew-proof).
-The biggest drawback is the price, but I think it’s worth the money.
+We also found that it’s well-made and should last a long time (although it’s not chew-proof).
+The biggest drawback is the price, but we think it’s worth the money.

-The SmellyMatty is a relatively expensive snuffle mat, but has a brilliant design and includes five extra toys for mental stimulation.
+The SmellyMatty is a relatively expensive snuffle mat, but we found that it has a brilliant design and includes five extra toys for mental stimulation.
 If you want a mat that can keep your pet busy for hours, this is the one to buy.

 - Brand: SniFFiz